Bored-Leaf/Bored-Leaf/README.md

 # [Uni based projects](https://github.com/Bored-Leaf/Uni-Projects)
 A repo containing projects and assignments I made in uni

-# Personal Projects
-- [Bored-Leaf-Engine]() - Modular 2D game engine with performance, modularity and robustness as core design goals.
-Using C++, SDL3, OpenGL (Eventually Vulkan), and FMOD.
 <!--
 Update linkedIn and Github to mention the systems I've built.
 For example: